LincolnKoskela/Klondike/README.md

 - Added a players `draw()` function, Stock -> Waste from waste, play the card
 - Fixed alignment on `Board.java`

-### Moving Functions:
-- WasteToFoundation [good]
-- WasteToTableau [good]
-- TabToTab - just remember that rows are 0-based and columns are 1-based [good] so far

 ### Last weeks: (Oct 20-26, 2025)

 - Finished `recycle()` function added a while loop to push cards onto stock until waste is empty